Highly trained professionals who play a key role in ensuring that young children learn and develop well and are kept healthy and safe.

 Details of standards

-Early Years Educators, and other job roles such as nursery nurse and childminders, are highly trained professionals who play a key role in ensuring that young children learn and develop well and are kept healthy and safe.
+Early Years Educators, and other job roles such as nursery nurses and childminders, are highly trained professionals who play a key role in ensuring that young children learn and develop well and are kept healthy and safe.

 They work in a range of settings including full daycare, children’s centres, preschools, reception classes and as childminders.
 They may either be working on their own or supervising others to deliver the Early Years Foundation Stage (EYFS) requirements set by Government for the learning, development and care of children from birth to 5 years old.